 I recently co-edited a book, titled Children and Youths’ Transnational Mobility in an Ever-Changing Global Landscape for Sociological Studies of Children and Youth, as part of my broader research frame on connecting scholars who work on youths’ transnational mobility.
 Through collaboration with globally diverse scholars, I intend to bring new perspectives on research on transnational elite education, youth migration, and changing understanding of global citizenship.
 My publication and book reviews appear in Current Sociology, Social Problems, Journal on Migration and Human Security, City and Community, Contemporary Sociology, and Sociology of Race and Ethnicity.

-Born and raised in Shanghai and lived in New York City for eight years, I am a keen observer of diverse communities in different metropolitan areas.
+As a born-and-raised Shanghainese and a long-time resident of New York City, I have always been keen on global cities’ urban development.
 I am currently working on several research projects comparing the local, national, and global discourse of cultural and green infrastructure in New York and Shanghai.
+I recently got funded by Shanghai Key Laboratory of Urban Design and Urban Science to lead a project on young professional-led community building and urban regeneration in the post-pandemic city.
+I will further interrogate the role of young professionals in urban regeneration and whether a new form of collaborative community building emerges through such practices.
 Through this line of work, I am interested in analyzing the power play of different stakeholders in providing a narrative for the public space in order to gain access, which will shed new light on the broader question of the right to the city in the various local context.